reahl/reahl/reahl-doc/doc/features/enduserfunctionality.rst

 A UserInterface in Reahl is such a hierarchy -- but with a twist: A UserInterface can be grafted onto another UserInterface.
-And that is exactly what happens in the code above: An AccountUI is grafted onto ExampleApp, at the URL "/accounts".
-Of course, ExampleApp is also just a UserInterface itself.
+And that is exactly what happens in the code above: An AccountUI is grafted onto ExampleUI, at the URL "/accounts".
+Of course, ExampleUI is also just a UserInterface itself.
 We just chose to use it as the root of our entire application.

 AccountUI has an URL "/login" (amongst others).
 But, from now on,